redisson/redisson/docs/data-and-services/services.md

 myObject.setValue(myParentObject);
 ```

 Field types in the RLO can be almost anything, from Java util classes to collection/map types and of course your own custom objects, as long as it can be encoded and decoded by a supplied codec.
+The POJO class must be annotated with the `@REntity` annotation if you want to use it as a reference.
+Overwise, it's state is stored as a field value.
 More details about the codec can be found in the [Advanced Usage](#advanced-usage) section.

 In order to keep RLOs behaving as closely to standard Java objects as possible, Redisson automatically converts the following standard Java field types to its counter types supported by Redisson `RObject`.